CollinErickson/MVP2005/HowIMadeThis.md

 1. Get rosters csv from OOTP.

-1. Update the stat map csv.
+1. Update the stat map csv (in Drive and download to data folder).

-1. Update the stat override csv.
+1. Update the stat override csv (in Drive and download to data folder).

+1. Update the top prospects list by updating `./r/MLBprospects.R`.

+1. Update the 40 man lists by updating `./r/bbref_40manrosters.R`.

+1. Update the people csv by updating `./r/get_people_files.R`.

 1. Run `./r/ootp.R` to update MVPdf.
 Make sure it runs the last section of code that saves the csv.
+Check for errors: make sure that recently traded players are on correct team, make sure that best players look right, check for best players that won't get created (e.g., Roki Sasaki wouldn't have been created).

+1. Change the csv file to read in in `./r/readcsv.R`.

+1. Make sure that created_players.csv and
+create_rosters_from_zero_progress.csv have been deleted.

 1. Start MVP Baseball 2005 in PCSX2.
 Press tab so that it runs at double speed.